vidalperezbohoyo/g-arm/README.md

 If all has been launched correctly, now you can control the arm via **Rviz Moveit UI plugin**.

 Furthermore, you can control the arm by code inside the MoveIt framework.
 The ```g_arm_python_examples``` package contains some examples in Python to make trajectories and taking objects with the electromagnet.
+Them are detailed in the [wiki](https://github.com/vidalperezbohoyo/g-arm/wiki/MoveIt-Examples).